-- SHOW DATABASES: The MySQL Enterprise Monitor Agent can gather inventory about the monitored MySQL server. - REPLICATION CLIENT: The MySQL Enterprise Monitor Agent can gather Replication master/slave status data.
-This privilege is only needed if you use the MySQL Replication Advisor Rules.
+- SHOW DATABASES: MySQL Enterprise Monitor Agent can gather inventory about the monitored MySQL server. - REPLICATION CLIENT: MySQL Enterprise Monitor Agent can gather Replication master/slave status data.
+This privilege is only needed if you use the MySQL Replication Advisor Rules. - SELECT: MySQL Enterprise Monitor Agent can collect statistics for table objects. - SUPER: MySQL Enterprise Monitor Agent can execute SHOW ENGINE INNODE STATUS to collect data about InnoDE tables.
+This privilege is also required to obtain replication information using SHOW MASTER STATUS and, if monitoring MySQL 5.5 or earlier, to temporarily switch off replication when populating the mysql.inventory table used to identify the MySQL instance.
+The mysql.inventory table is not created on MySQL 5.6, or higher.